Market Overview

 Severn is more affordable with a median home price of $430K, compared to $560K in Stafford.
 Both cities offer a wide range of housing options, from condos and townhomes to single-family homes.
 Severn prices range from $200K–$750K.
 Stafford prices range from $108K–$1.3M.

-Stafford has stronger schools overall, with a 77% average pass rate compared to 77% in Severn.
-Top schools in Severn include Meade High School and Old Mill High School.
-In Stafford, standout schools include North Stafford High School and Mountain View High School.
-School quality varies by neighborhood, so check specific school zones when evaluating homes.
+Severn public schools have a 77% average SOL pass rate; Stafford has 77% (2024 state assessment data).
+Public schools in Severn include Meade High School and Old Mill High School; in Stafford, North Stafford High School and Mountain View High School.
+Pass rates reflect district-wide assessment results; check the specific assigned schools for any address.

 Which is easier to commute from, Severn or Stafford?